yahoo/fetchr/README.md

     .end();
 ```

-With this configuration, Fetchr will retry all requests that fail with 408 status code or with an XHR 0 status code two more times before returning an error.
+With this configuration, Fetchr will retry all requests that fail with 408 status code or that failed without even reaching the service (status code 0 means, for example, that the client was not able to reach the server) two more times before returning an error.
 The interval between each request respects
 the following formula, based on the exponential backoff and full jitter strategy published in [this AWS architecture blog post](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/):

 ```js